DevOpsBootcamp/website/README.md

 time the master branch is changed.
 If the site doesn't update within a couple of minutes, the build may have failed.
-Check that `make html` doesn't throw any errors in your copy of the repo, and ask someone with admin access on readthedocs to investigate what it reports is broken.
+Check that `make html` doesn't throw any errors in your copy of the repo, and ask someone with admin access on read the docs to investigate what it reports is broken.

 ## Viewing Slides: